What Is Esophageal Spasm?

-Doctors aren't sure what causes esophageal spasms, but it is known that they are a type of motility disorder.
+Doctors are not sure what causes esophageal spasms, but it is known that they are a type of motility disorder.
 That means there’s a problem with how the muscles in the food pipe squeeze together (contract) to move contents through the rest of the gastrointestinal (GI) system.
 Nerve signals from the brain tell the muscles in your esophagus to contract when you swallow something.
 Faulty nerve signaling may play a role in whether or not you develop this condition.

 There are two main types of esophagus spasms:

 Distal esophageal spasm (DES).
 These are uncoordinated spasms that often happen along with regurgitation.
 That means food and liquids come back up after you swallow them.

 Nutcracker or jackhammer esophagus.
 A twisted, or corkscrew-shaped, esophagus is often involved in powerful spasms.
 Regurgitation is not common with this type.